Google has announced that on July 1st 2023 it will no longer process standard Universal Analytics.

 Monitoring your website after that will mean Google Analytics 4 (GA4) will be the go-to option.

 What does Google’s Universal Analytics going away mean for your business?

 If you have Google’s Universal Analytics tracking code on your website.
 It will not monitor your website data anymore.

 Leaving you without any insights into how your content is performing.
 It will take away any data collection capacities you currently have.
 This affects your data-driven marketing strategy and planning.

 Our top 3 reasons why data is key to marketing success:

 Why is Google Sunsetting Universal Analytics?

 Times are a changin’.
-Google has announced its Universal Analytics are becoming obsolete.
+Google has announced its Universal Analytics is becoming obsolete.
 They were built mainly for desktop search.
 Mobile has fast become the preferred search method.
-Over 60% of global searches coming from mobile devices.
+Over 60% of global searches come from mobile devices.

 What’s the solution?
 ‘Google Analytics 4’ (GA4)

 Continual innovation is a key part of Google’s value its data gathering tools are no exception.
 GA4 offers a solution to the growing needs of users wanting greater privacy protection.
 It will no longer store IP addresses, which is in line with recent international privacy protection developments.